+P Handgun Ammunition (.38 Special, 9x19mm, .38 Super and .45 ACP)

 Standard SAAMI specification .38 Special ammunition is loaded to a MAP of 17,000 psi, while .38 Special +P ammunition can be loaded to a MAP of 20,000 psi.
 As you can see, .38 +P ammo is loaded to about 17% higher pressure than standard loads.
 This is a significant, but not dramatic, improvement.
 For comparison, the SAAMI limit for the .357 Magnum (based on a .38 Special case lengthened by 0.135" to prevent chambering in .38 revolvers) is 35,000 psi.

 Another cartridge developed before the standardization of the +P designation is the .38 Super Automatic.
 The forerunner of the .38 Super was the .38 Auto (.38 ACP), which was introduced in 1900.
 The .38 Auto was one of the early smokeless powder cartridges developed for autoloading pistols.
 It was offered in the Colt .38 Automatic Pistol and it drove a 130 grain bullet at a MV of 1050 fps.
 The actual bullet diameter was .355", the same as the 9mm Luger cartridge.
 The production of .38 Auto pistols ceased in 1928.
-The .38 Auto cartridge is obsolete and has not been factory loaded for years.
+The .38 Auto cartridge is obsolete and has not been factory loaded for many years.

 Modern +P Velocity Comparison